-If you're looking to set up an online store, choosing the right Ecommerce platform is imperative.
-Two of the biggest names on the market are Wix and Shopify, both of which are cutting edge platforms with good reputations for service.
-Which of these Ecommerce platforms can best help you set up and promote a successful online store?
+If you're looking to set up an online store, choosing the best Ecommerce platform is imperative.
+Two of the biggest names in Ecommerce website builders are Wix and Shopify, both of which are cutting edge platforms with good reputations for service.
+Which of these platforms can best help you set up and promote a successful online store?
 Like just about everything in life, it depends.

 We tested out each of these platforms and we'll tell you how each measures up in a number of key categories.
 To cut to the chase, Wix gives you slightly better value for money and is more user-friendly for inexperienced retailers who are setting up relatively small online stores.